Jurassic World Dominion

 Minions working for the movie's bad guy have tracked down Maisie and they kidnap both her and Baby Blue.
 Owen and Claire are able to get intel that they're being taken to Malta, and we'll come back to them later.

 Meanwhile, in West Texas, a huge swarm of ginormous locusts (seriously, they're the size of my cat ::::shudder:::) take out a huge field.
 One is captured under a bucket and everybody's favorite paleobotonist Ellie Sattler (Laura Dern) is there to inspect it.
 She brings the caged locust to Dr. Alan Grant (Sam Neill) and I thought this was the first time we see them in a scene together since Jurassic Park, but they actually had a scene together in JP3.
 Now, I remember them both being in that movie, but I forgot they actually have a scene together.
 Also, I had thought both The Lost World and JP3 was erased from the Jurassic World storyline, but this storyline has me rethinking that.
 I'm not sure if I read somewhere that the second and third JP movies were erased from the canon or I just made that up myself.
 But here, in this movie, Ellie tells Alan she got divorced and mentions her kids are now in college.
-Of course, it's in JP3 where we find out she married and has two young kids.
+Of course, it's in JP3 where we find out she got married and had two kids.
 I kinda forgot that her and Dr. Grant were romantically involved in the first movie; they acted more like colleagues than a couple.

 Okay, now back to Owen and Claire.
 Maisie and Baby Blue have been kidnapped and Blue, who was knocked down an incline, is snarling at Owen who stands her down and tells her they're going to get her baby back, like the dinosaur can understand English.
 She snaps at him a few more times, then turns and runs back in the woods.